17 Wonderful Things to Do in Poznan, Poland

 Summers bring more tourists to Poznan, which also raises the prices for food and accommodation.

 September is another best time to visit Poznan, with longer and warmer days.
 It starts to get colder in October.
 However, if you like seeing a city in fall colors, this might be the best time to visit Poznan for you.
+Our second visit to Poznan was the last week of October, and the city was gorgeous, covered in fall foliage.

 Winter in Poznan is also quite magical, with Christmas markets and lights.
-It’s a great time to see the city with festive vibes.
+It’s a great time to see the city in festive vibes.
 If you aim for the Christmas holiday, plan it for the first two weeks in December.

 How many days to spend in Poznan